BYU basketball: Why Coach Mark Pope is changing how the team will play

 “After we get scored on, or we get a stop, Coach Pope wants the ball to cross half-court in 2½ or 3 seconds.
 That kind of shows how fast we’re trying to play.
 We’re shooting a lot of 3s, we’re spacing the floor, and we’re having fun while we’re doing it.”

 On defense, the goal is to Ratchet up the intensity.
-In practices, BYU’s coaching staff diligently keeps track of “Defensive Impact Numbers,” which include deflections and steals in an attempt to force turnovers.
+In practices, BYU’s coaching staff diligently keeps track of the “Defensive Impact Metric,” which includes deflections and steals in an attempt to force turnovers.

 “It’s really causing havoc and chaos.
 That’s our whole goal.
 When you’re playing basketball, you don’t ever want to be afraid.
 Someone’s guarding you and everyone’s coming at you, hands everywhere,” said returning guard Trey Stewart.
 “You don’t want that.
 We’re trying to make other teams feel uncomfortable and feel our presence on the court.